JBen3560/habit-guard/FINAL_TODO.md

   - [] "We’ll just make a database table for it that is checked when you open the app or log in or change screens or something idk and displays pop ups if it finds stuff...That should work.
 Call it like nudge_reminders or something that actually makes sense"
 - [] Adding back mock data on og load (MAYBE??????????
 Depends.
 Discuss this)
 - [] Test existing logic hookups for achievements/penalties to ensure it's working

+- change penalty to only show while their condition is true. so

+- remove active slider in the add habits page and the active column in the tasks page
+- add skipped_count which is the opposite of streak_count. only checked for trophy earning logic